 Committed to making a world-class education affordable for all, UChicago uses information from your Free Application for Federal Student Aid (FAFSA), the University of Chicago Financial Aid Worksheet, and your family’s tax returns determine your eligibility for University funds.
-When awarding a University Grant, we first determine your parent and student contributions as well as your eligibility for federal and state grants.
-We then award the University Grant funds based on the remaining costs associated with your enrollment.
+When packaging a University Grant, we first determine your parent and student contributions as well as your eligibility for federal and state grants.
+We then package the University Grant funds based on the remaining costs associated with your enrollment.

 Federal Pell Grant